exploratory-io/book/viz/show-detail.md

 ## Export

 You can export the detailed data in the following formats.
-It exports all the data regardless of the "Rows setting.
+It exports all the data regardless of the "Rows" setting.

 * CSV
 * Excel